 So what does this mean if you are visiting CAMH?

-- Smoking will no longer be allowed anywhere on CAMH property.
+- Smoking is no longer allowed anywhere on CAMH property.

 any tobacco products visible while on CAMH property.

-- In-patients will not be permitted to bring tobacco products
+- In-patients are not permitted to bring tobacco products

 onto CAMH property.